awsdataarchitect/mobile_app_stores_search/README.md

  -------------------------------| ------------------------------
  ![style1](screenshot_demo/google_store_search.gif) | ![style10](screenshot_demo/apple_store_search.gif)

-* **Search & Apps Data** - You can search app name, developer/seller name and you will get all the app Intelligence data you need for both store.
+* **Search & Apps Data** - You can search by app name, developer/publisher name, and you will get all the app Intelligence data you need for both store.

  Search type  | Intelligence Data
  -------------|------------------